Experienced Child Custody Attorneys Representing Families in Lee County, Cape Coral, and Lehigh Acres

 Child custody is one of the most consequential matters to discuss in a divorce, as it largely determines your child’s future, as well as your relationship with your child.

 While emotions may run high, it is essential not to let these emotions override your cool in the negotiations room.

-While you navigate the emotional side of divorce, our Fort Myers child custody Attorney Mills can handle the legal side of custody for you.
+While you navigate the emotional side of divorce, our Fort Myers child custody Attorneys can handle the legal side of custody for you.

 He will put up a rugged case for you and your child.

 Florida refers to physical custody and legal custody as “parenting time” and “parental responsibility,” respectively.